nhsconnect/gpconnect/pages/foundations/foundations_use_case_find_a_patient.md

 ### Consumer ###

-The consumer system:
+The consumer application:

 - SHALL have previously resolved the organisation's FHIR endpoint base URL through the [Spine Directory Service](integration_spine_directory_service.html)
 - SHALL have previously traced the patient's NHS number using the [Personal Demographics Service](integration_personal_demographic_service.html) or an equivalent service

 ## API usage ##

-Resolve (zero or more) `Patient` resources using a business identifier (that is, NHS number).
+Resolve (zero or more) `Patient` resources using a business identifier (that is, NHS Number).

 ### Request operation ###

-The consumer system:
+The consumer application:

 - **SHALL** populate the `[system]` field with a valid patient identifier system URL (that is, `https://fhir.nhs.uk/Id/nhs-number`).